UN International Literacy Day

 What is UN International Literacy Day?

-Since 1967, this annual celebration has brought attention to people in the world who don’t know how to read or write.
+Since 1967, this annual celebration has brought attention to people in the world who don't know how to read or write.
 It highlights ways to combat this problem and the huge progress that has been made.
-Every 8 September, UNESCO holds an awards ceremony in Paris in which prizes are given to individuals and organisations who work hard to increase literacy around the world.
+Every 8 September, UNESCO holds an awards ceremony in which prizes are given to individuals and organisations who work hard to increase literacy around the world.

 How big is the problem?